JoshKaufman/ursa/README.md

 Convenient shorthand for `assert(ursa.isPublicKey(obj))`.

+### ursa.coerceKey(orig)

+Coerce the given key value into a key object (either public or private), returning it.
+If given a private key object, this just returns it as-is.
+If given a string or Buffer, it tries to parse it as PEM.
+Anything else will result in an error.

+### ursa.coercePrivateKey(orig)

+Coerce the given key value into a private key object, returning it.
+If given a private key object, this just returns it as-is.
+If given a string or Buffer, it tries to parse it as PEM.
+Anything else will result in an error.

+### ursa.coercePublicKey(orig)

+Coerce the given key value into a public key object, returning it.
+If given a private key object, this just returns it as-is.
+If given a string or Buffer, it tries to parse it as PEM.
+Anything else will result in an error.

 ### ursa.createPublicKey(pem, encoding)

 Create and return a public key read in from the given PEM-format file.